OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

     - titleComponent for the title of each page
 - `pages` folder: contains components used for routing
 - `core` folder: contains the business logic (`services` and `models` folders)

+## Data

+The data of this project is in assets/mock/olympic.json.
+If you add data there it will work anyway.
+You can also crearte an API but you'll have to implement the back-end.

+## Responsiveness

+This app works on both computer and phone.
+The main difference is that the tooltips that appears when the cursor is over the pie chart can't appear on a phone.

+## Routing

+Routing is managed by app-routing.module and a guard was implemented to avoid problems when you enter a country in the URL that doesn't appear in the data.
+The guard is in core/services.
+If you enter a country that isn't in the data, you will be redirected to the home page.